Geometric surgeries of three-dimensional flag structures and non-uniformizable examples

 contains natural embeddings of $M\setminus \Int(H_M)$ and $N\setminus \Int(H_N)$ denoted by $j_M$ and $j_N$, and has a unique natural smooth structure extending the ones of $j_M(M\setminus \Int(H_M))$ and $j_N(N\setminus \Int(H_N))$.
 Moreover, the homeomorphism type of $M\#_f N$ only depends on the homotopy type of $f$.
 For instance, if $H_M$ and $H_N$ are balls then $M\#_f N=M\# N$ is simply the connected sum of $M$ and $N$.
 If $M$ and $N$ are two flat conformal Riemannian manifolds, then it is possible to endow their connected sum $M\# N$ with a compatible flat conformal Riemannian structure, as shown in \cite{kulkarni_principle_1978}.
 This construction relies on the existence of specific conformal automorphisms: for any open set $U\subset\Sn{n}$, there exists an \emph{inversion} reversing the two boundary spheres of $B_2\setminus B_1$, with $B_1\subset B_2$ two balls contained in $U$.
-For flag structures, such inversions with respect to spheres which can be chosen as small as one wants, and exchanging a North and a South pole, do not anymore exist.
-Because of the rank two dynamics described in \ref{soussection-dynamiqueX}, the best that we can hope for is an involution exchanging two $\alpha-\beta$ bouquet of circles.
-These involutions will exchange the boundaries of two nested neighbourhoods of a bouquet of two circles, which are genus two handlebodys.
-We recall that a \emph{genus two handlebody} in an orientable 3-manifold is a compact, orientable and connected submanifold, with boundary homeomorphic to a genus two closed, connected and oriented surface, and that any two genus two handlebodies are homeomorphic.
-Our goal in this paragraph is to construct a compatible flag structure on the surgery of two flag manifolds above genus two handlebodies, and we now make explicit what this means.
+An important feature of the construction of the geometric connected sum in \cite{kulkarni_principle_1978} is that the spheres $\partial B_1$ and $\partial B_2$ which are exchanged by the inversion, can be chosen as small as one wants.
+For flag structures however, such geometric inversions with respect to spheres do not exist anymore.
+Indeed, because of the rank two dynamics described in subsection \ref{soussection-dynamiqueX}, the best that we can hope for is an involution exchanging two $\alpha-\beta$ bouquet of circles.
+These involutions will exchange the boundaries of two nested neighbourhoods of a bouquet of two circles, which are genus two handlebodies.
+Our goal in this section is to construct a compatible flag structure on the surgery of two flag manifolds along genus two handlebodies.